Spring Garden Revival

 Erosion Control & Slope Stabilization Requirements for Massachusetts Landscapes

-Erosion control is vital for West Bridgewater’s varied terrain, including hilly residential areas, streambanks, and coastal properties.
-Mulch is effective on slopes up to a 3:1 (horizontal:vertical) ratio, while steeper grades may require erosion control blankets or hydromulching.
-Terracing and contouring further stabilize challenging sites.
-Compliance with local erosion control bylaws and Conservation Commission oversight is required, especially near wetlands.
-Regular inspections after rainfall, particularly following Nor’easters, help identify and repair washout areas.
-Integrating mulch with MassDEP Stormwater Standards ensures long-term landscape stability and water quality protection.
+Erosion control is a priority in West Bridgewater, especially for properties with slopes, near waterways, or in coastal areas.
+Mulch is effective on grades up to a 3:1 (horizontal:vertical) ratio, while steeper slopes may require erosion control blankets or hydromulching.
+Compliance with local erosion control bylaws and Conservation Commission oversight is required for work near wetlands.
+Regular inspection after rainfall, especially following Nor'easters, ensures prompt repair of washouts and maintains the effectiveness of erosion control measures.
+Integration with MassDEP Stormwater Standards is essential for long-term landscape stability.

 Integrated Pest Management & Long-Term Plant Health Through Proper Mulching